pp00x/banana-clicker-app/README.md

 ## 1. Project Objective

-This project implements a real-time dashboard application as per the assignment requirements.
+This project implements a real-time dashboard application.
 It features distinct roles for Admins and Players, with functionalities centered around player management, activity monitoring, and a real-time game interaction where players click a "Banana" button to increment a score and track their rank.

 The application utilizes React for the frontend, Node.js with Express for the backend, MongoDB for data storage, and Socket.io for real-time bi-directional communication.